This article is part of the series "SQL Server Best Practices". Check out the rest:

 Maximum Cost of Parallelism

 The default is set to 5.
 The cost threshold figure is used by the optimizer when evaluating plans which are multi-threaded.
-5 is a really low setting which is only appropriate for purely OLTP applications, which DatAdvantage is by the way.
+5 is a really low setting which is only appropriate for purely OLTP applications.

 For non OLTP systems, I recommend starting with this setting at 50 or so and tuning up or down as appropriate.
 Make sure you measure for the critical queries in your application and adjust if required.